phisinger/BerlinBikeCount/readme.md

-# Berlin Bike Count Analysis
+# Berlin Bike Count Analysis and Forecast

 ![bike image by Cristiana Raluca from Pexels](./data/github_image/bike.jpg)

-In this project I analyze data from the last eight years: Since 2012 sensor stations track passing cyclists at different locations.
+In this project I analyze and forecast data from the last eight years: Since 2012 sensor stations track passing cyclists at different locations.
 Data includes hourly measurements augmented with geographic information about the stations (coordinates and directions).
-You'll find the data [here (german)](https://www.berlin.de/sen/uvk/verkehr/verkehrsplanung/radverkehr/weitere-radinfrastruktur/zaehlstellen-und-fahrradbarometer/).
+You'll find the original data [here (German)](https://www.berlin.de/sen/uvk/verkehr/verkehrsplanung/radverkehr/weitere-radinfrastruktur/zaehlstellen-und-fahrradbarometer/).
+I uploaded the data with minimal preprocessing on [Kaggle](https://www.kaggle.com/phisinger/bike-counting-berlin).

-This project contains three steps
+This project contains five steps

 1. Data cleaning - There are missing values and error values
 2. Data exploration in SQL - Get some insights and generate interesting views
 3. Data visualization with Tableau - Let's make it pretty
+4. Forecasting - See into the future
+5. Presenting Forecast - Ease Access with a website

 ## 1. Data Cleaning